 Your website gives you a platform to connect with people that might have been otherwise beyond your reach.
 One of the most satisfying experiences I have is when people call or send me a message to thank me for helping them solve a problem through some insights or resources that they encountered on my website.
 These people often end up helping me in ways I had not even imagined.

-For example, that’s how I met Mariam who informed me about a British Council event that ended up being one of the most fun and rewarding programs I ever attended.
-We had a crop of seasoned facilitators from across Nigeria and several countries.
+For example, that’s how I met Mariam who told me about a British Council event that ended up being one of the most enlightening and rewarding programs I ever attended.
+We had a crop of seasoned facilitators from across Nigeria and a few other countries.
 I reunited with an old friend and made a few new ones.
 Many other opportunities have sprung up from there.
 And this story is only one of several similar instances.

 Reduce costs or save money